Welcome to InterPlay

 Their choreographic training suggested that structure was also needed.
 Phil says, “If you want to play and create with others, it helps if the elements you are playing with are limited”.
 They developed what they call ‘forms’, which became the building blocks of InterPlay.
 Today InterPlay is practiced worldwide.
 It is in some 120 cities in the United States, Canada, Australia, Britain, Thailand and India.
 InterPlayce, in Oakland, is the studio and office headquarters for InterPlay today.

-Description of InterPlay with Julianne in Santa Cruz and Aptos
+Description of InterPlay with Julianne in Aptos

 All types of movement and spoken word have the chance of occurring throughout an InterPlay class.
 Since every class is improvisational in nature, each person accesses the movement or spoken word vocabulary that is present for them at that moment.
 Simple structure directives (called ‘forms’ in InterPlay) are given by the facilitator, while the participants use them to help access their own impulse to create.
 Moving, dancing, vocalizing, sounding, singing and storytelling are inherent in this system.